-When I first arrived to the town of San Juan del Sur it didn’t seem like anything special, but as soon as I saw the beach, or rather the view from it, it left me speechless.
+When I first arrived in the town of San Juan del Sur it didn’t seem like anything special, but as soon as I saw the beach, or rather the view from it, it left me speechless.
 The crescent beach is lined with palm trees, the bay full of calm, cold water and fishing boats, with green cliffs riding up on each side.
 It’s gorgeous, the photos don’t do it justice.

 The town itself has become a very popular stop for backpackers and expats alike, people who either want to sunbathe or surf.
-Head to Remanso in the south or Maderas in the north, by bus, for the good waves.
+Head to Remanso in the south or Maderas in the north by bus for the good waves.

 There are some great places for food right on the beach, it’s pretty expensive compared to most other places in the country but there is a tasty and popular food market in the Mercado where you can choose between 5 or 6 different places that will serve up similar food, it’s cheap and fast.

 There is a decent amount of choice for accommodation… but again budget was tight and we stayed at the Hospedaje Elizabeth, it’s literally the most awkward and strange place I’ve ever stayed, would not recommend.
 Wherever you are, the electricity will probably cut out for hours at a time most days, get used to it.

 This 24-meter tall statue of Christ – one of the tallest in the world – has been built 124 meters above San Juan del Sur, you’ll struggle to get a better view anywhere else.
 You can either pay for a taxi to the top of the hill or ask a local for directions and walk there in an hour.
 The admission fee is $2 but it’s worth every cent.
 Trust me.

 Once you’ve walked back down into town you should grab an ice cream from one of the many places along the beach, soak up the sun, paddle in the surprisingly cold water and wait for the sun to set, it’s always wonderful.

 Getting to and from San Juan del Sur